urob/zmk-config/readme.md

 case).

-My personal [ZMK fork](https://github.com/urob/zmk) includes both the global-quick-tap-ms PR as well as the positonal-hold-tap tweak (along with a few other PRs).
+My personal [ZMK fork](https://github.com/urob/zmk) includes both the global-quick-tap-ms PR and the hold-trigger-on-release PR (along with a few other PRs).

 ## A few thoughts on the combo setup